MicrosoftDocs/CortanaSkillsKit/docs/skills/building-hybrid-user-interfaces.md

 A well-designed bot will have a conversation flow that feels natural.
 The bot should be able to handle the core conversation seamlessly and handle interruptions gracefully (for example, if the user switches to a new topic).

-## Using Buttons, Choices, and Links
+## Using buttons, choices, and links

-Displaying buttons from Rich Cards should follow the general guidance on buttons:
+Displaying buttons from rich cards should follow the general guidance on buttons:

 - [Command Buttons](https://docs.microsoft.com/en-us/windows/desktop/uxguide/ctrl-command-buttons)